 Across geographies, there is increasing evidence of a correlation between TSR and digital capabilities.
 In the most recent five-year period, “digital champions” (those companies near the top of BCG’s Digital Acceleration Index) had annual TSRs that were 5 percentage points higher than the “digital laggards” (those near the bottom; see Exhibit 5).
 Digital champions were also faster growing (approximately 6 percentage points higher annual gross written premium growth) and earned higher valuation multiples (1.8 times higher P/TBV multiples in 2020).
-Finally, digital champions had net promoter scores 8 points higher than digital laggards.
+Finally, digital champions had customer loyalty scores 8 points higher than digital laggards.

 Digital leadership, of one sort or another, is a characteristic shared by several of this year’s top-quartile companies.
 It’s less obvious that two other characteristics generally seen as positives in business—scale and diversification—lead to better results in insurance.
 Only 3 of the top 25 TSR companies this year are multiline insurers with significant life and P&C businesses.